-- Develop reasoning and decision making skills appropriate to the practice of physical therapy and effectively solve problems. - Measure, calculate, reason, analyze, integrate, and synthesize information. - Master content in technical and clinical courses at the level deemed appropriate for the safe and effective practice of physical therapy.
+• Develop reasoning and decision making skills appropriate to the practice of physical therapy and effectively solve problems.

+- Measure, calculate, reason, analyze, integrate, and synthesize information. - Master content in technical and clinical courses at the level deemed appropriate for the safe and effective practice of physical therapy. - Complete skills associated with the practice of physical therapy within a timeframe consistent with current clinical practice and reimbursement requirements.